Cyber Monday | Rock 95

 The Deals just keep coming!

-Well, Black Friday has come and gone, but there’s still more mark-down deals to be found today!
+Well, Black Friday has come and gone, but there’s still more mark-down deals to be found today if you’re not worried about the postal unrest!
 Cyber Monday is here and internet retailers are having their turn trying to woo some of that holiday shopping business their way.

 A lot of times when you look at some of the special deals being offered, it really appears to be just a small saving off the regular price, but if you add up the savings you can make on a number of purchases, or for any items you might currently need, then it makes sense to take a look around at where you might benefit from taking advantage of the specials.